Tonieie/Rotating_7segments/README.md

 # Rotating_7segments
 ## About
- This project  a mini project of MICROPROCESSORS AND EMBEDDED SYSTEM (010113027) at ECE KMUTNB The project is AVR Assembly based.
+ This project  a mini project of MICROPROCESSORS AND EMBEDDED SYSTEM (010113027) at ECE KMUTNB (2/2020 Semester) The project is AVR Assembly based.
 The project demonstrates a way to rotate number 0-9 on 4 digits 7-segments using Assembly Language.

  ## Technology